Lovely Writer Summary

 In Episode 1, one of the guest actors showcased his muscular body during an audition.
 In Episode 2, there's a scene where Nubsib walks out of the bedroom shirtless, displaying a very fit physique.
 Gene just starts GAWKING at him and cannot take his eyes away from the beautiful half-naked specimen. 👀 Afterwards, Gene gets embarrassed and pretends that he wants Nubsib to put some clothes on.
 Nubsib teases him playfully: "Do you like what you see?
 I think I have a great body.
 What do you think? 😘"

 In Episode 3, Tum is shirtless during a changing room scene.
 In Episode 4, we see Gene shirtless in the opening scene.
 Fun fact: the actor has a tattoo on his body, located near his ribcage!
 Finally, both Gene and Nubsib get shirtless plenty of times in Episode 9, before and after they have sex.

 Episode 7-11, 12

-In Episode 8, Gene is still pretending there’s nothing happening between them, but Nubsib’s brother predicts it’ll happen sooner or later.
-With a smirk, he says: “I know my brother.
-You’ll never escape from him~ 😙” It must be noted that Nueng is one of the earliest and biggest cheerleaders of the Gene and Nubsib ship.
+In Episode 8, Gene still pretends nothing is happening between them, but Nubsib's brother predicts it'll happen sooner or later.
+With a smirk, he says: "I know my brother.
+You'll never escape from him~ 😙" It must be noted that Nueng is one of the earliest and biggest cheerleaders of the Gene and Nubsib ship.
 We LOVE a supportive ally.